neskech/minecraft_gl/readme.md

 A *work in progress* Minecraft clone made using Rust and opengGL

-Note: I'm reworking the chunk generation system so trying to run this project as of now will likely result in crashes
+Note: I'm reworking the chunk generation system so trying to run this project as of now will likely result in crashes or just simply not running

 # Features
   -